jplukarski/paypal-smart-payment-buttons/src/card/docs/MultiCardFields/README.md

 cardFields.ExpiryField().render('#card-expiry-field-container');
 ```

+#### Options

+You can pass the following options when instantiating the card fields component:

+- A Custom Style Object (optional, see [styling](#styling) for allowed properties)
+- [Callbacks](Callbacks) (Required, unless passing in a Save action for vaulting)
+- A [Save action](Actions) (used for vaulting)

+If you are vaulting, you must pass either a Save action or define the callbacks separately.

 ### Styling

 Override the styles for your card fields instance by leveraging the following style [properties](#properties) and [selectors](#selectors)